klevu/jsv2-early-adopters/getting-started/2-facets/shopify/README.md

 ...
 ```

-Include the `landing-filter-left.liquid` snippet by modifying the contents like this:
+Include the `landing-filter-left.liquid` snippet by adding:

 ```html
 {% include "klevu-landing-filter-left" %}